utdata/icj-cli-tools/lectures/bash/bash-02-moving-around.md

 We'll also create our class folder, which you will use for the rest of the semester.

-## Home directory

-I want to make sure we are all starting from the same relative location.
-Do this command and hit return:

-`$ cd ~`

-That tilde is usually at the top left of your keyboard.

-> Remember: If you see a command like this that starts with `$`, don't type that in.
-It's just a note that it is a terminal command.

-You probably didn't get anything in return and that is OK.
-Typically if you type a command in the shell and you don't get an error, you are fine.

-You used your first Bash command, `cd`, which is "change directory".
-The `~` is a shortcut that takes you to the "home" directory of the logged in user.
-You can always use `cd ~` to get you back to home.

 ## pwd

 One of the hardest things to get a handle on when first working in the terminal is to figure out where you are on your computer.
 It's important, because you can run commands on any file on your computer from where you are, but you gotta know where that is before you can do so.
 So, we'll use [pwd](https://man.cx/pwd), or "print working directory" to do this:

 `$ pwd`

+> Remember not to type the `$`.

 That should tell you where you are in your computer's file system.
 When I launch a new shell and type that in, I get this:

 `/Users/christian`

-That tells me I'm in my own user directory.
+That tells me I'm in my own user directory or "home directory".
 I bet you are in yours, but do it and see.
-So, remember, `~` is a shortcut to take you to this longer directory path.

 ## List directory